 There are obviously tons of ways that you can use this extension for product and services that you sell with WooCommerce.
 But let me share three examples.

 There are ways you can cross-sell products with WooCommerce, but you might want to have them listed more prominently, especially if they are accessories that would help the customer when using the product.
-In this example, I am adding three accessories with this mic, but also giving them a 10% discount for buying them with the mic.
+In this example, I am adding three accessories with this mic, but also giving them a flat rate sale price.
 To do this I have set up a heading, and checkbox options.

 If we look at the product, and check off each add-on, the total is reflected and they are added to the cart.